-- Verify the Member's eligibility and medical benefits.

-- Inform the Member that an interpreter, limited hearing, and/or limited reading services are available. - Molina is available to assist Providers with locating these services if needed: - Providers needing assistance finding onsite, video remote, or telephonic interpreter services. - Providers needing assistance obtaining written materials in preferred languages. - Providers with Members who cannot hear or have limited hearing ability may use TTY/TDD at 711. - Providers with Members with limited vision may contact Molina for documents in large print, braille or audio version. - Providers with Members with limited reading proficiency: the Molina Member Contact Center representative will verbally explain the information, up to and including reading the documentation to the Members or offer the documents in audio version.
+- Verify the Member's eligibility and medical benefits. - Inform the Member that an interpreter, limited hearing, and/or limited reading services are available. - Molina is available to assist Providers with locating these services if needed: - Providers needing assistance finding on-site, video remote, or telephonic interpreter services. - Providers needing assistance obtaining written materials in preferred languages. - Providers with Members who cannot hear or have limited hearing ability may use the TTY/TDD Relay service at 711. - Providers with Members with limited vision may contact Molina for documents in large print, braille or audio version. - Providers with Members with limited reading proficiency: the Molina Member Contact Center representative will verbally explain the information, up to and including reading the documentation to the Members or offer the documents in audio version.